 - Pedestrians

-- Bicyclists

-- Motorcyclists
+- BicyclistsMotorcyclists

-- Interacting with Commercial Vehicles

-- · Emergency Vehicles
+- Emergency VehiclesPolice and Traffic

-- Police and Traffic Stops
+- Stops

 - [Move-Over Laws]

+- Interacting with

+Commercial Vehicles

 - Slow Moving Vehicles

 - Check for pedestrians in your path before backing, especially in parking lots or places where there are many pedestrians.

 - Be careful in playground and residential areas where children could run out from between parked vehicles.
-It is a good idea to drive slower than the speed limit in these areas and be prepared to stop quickly.
+It is a good idea

+to drive slower than the speed limit in these areas and be prepared to stop quickly.

-- In a school zone when lights are flashing or children are present, you must obey a slower speed limit.
+In a school zone when lights are flashing or children are present, you must obey a slower speed limit.
 At a school crossing where there is traffic patrol, stop and yield if you are signaled to do so.